 Considering the multiple battles fought at this site I couldn’t be sure if the message on the postcard was written by a New Zealander, or perhaps by another Allied soldier who fought during one of the earlier battles, at least, that was until I tracked down the service record of a soldier by the name of George Cochrane.
 The same name that was written on the back of the postcard.

 The attack on Polderhoek is one of the many lesser-known episodes of New Zealand’s military history.
-Its memory has remained very much in the shadow of the disastrous slaughter at Passchendaele, only a few months earlier, and also in Ypres.
+Its memory has remained very much in the shadow of the disastrous slaughter at Passchendaele, only a few months earlier.
 Polderhoek would take yet another heavy toll on the New Zealanders.

 Things first went wrong when Allied artillery shells fell short of their mark and landed among the advancing New Zealanders.
 This was followed by a hail of machine gun fire from the entrenched Germans, followed shortly by their artillery.
 Even the account published by the official war correspondent paints a pretty bleak picture.